Looking for the easiest path to a college degree? Here are the easiest college majors for getting your bachelor’s degree.

 A human resource major is considered easy because it does not require much technical skill.

-A career in HR is stable because every company needs a human resource manager.
-You can expect to earn an annual salary of $41,000-$214,000, depending on your level of expertise.
+A career in HR is stable because every major company needs a human resource manager.